Best Dog Food for Puppies

 Dr Green is Farm and Pet Place’s own brand of dog food and we have a specially formulated recipe for puppies.
-The food is grain free and contains a minimum 26% Freshly Prepared Chicken, Turkey and Salmon.
+The food is grain-free and contains a minimum of 26% Freshly Prepared Chicken, Turkey, and Salmon.
 There is a high meat content but not too high so it’s perfect for puppies.
-Dr Green Puppy Food offers great value for money at just £11.99 for a 2kg bag!
+Dr Green Puppy Food offers great value for money!

-Acana produce a great puppy food full of fresh ingredients to support their rapid growth early in life.
+Acana produces great puppy food full of fresh ingredients to support their rapid growth early in life.
 Acana puppy food has a recipe proven to boost metabolism, strengthen organs and help cleanse the body of toxins.
 It is also low in carbohydrates and is infused with Omega 3 to give your puppy a gorgeous coat and skin.
-Acana Puppy Food is priced at £13.99 for a 2kg bag!

 Beta Complete Puppy/Junior with Lamb and Rice is a 100% complete and balanced food developed specifically for Puppy and Junior Dogs.
-As well as providing protein in the form of chicken, BETA Puppy also contains a mix of fast and slow burning wholegrain cereals to provide your puppy with energy to last all day!
-Our Beta puppy is now also reduced to the incredible price of just £8.29 for a 2kg bag!
+As well as providing protein in the form of chicken, BETA Puppy also contains a mix of fast and slow-burning wholegrain cereals to provide your puppy with energy to last all day!

 Skinners Life Puppy Food

-Skinners Life Puppy Chicken is a complete food for puppies and has been carefully formulated to support the immune system and offer essential vitamins, minerals and nutritious ingredients to give them an excellent start in their exciting life.
-Skinners Life puppy food is suitable from weaning and is endorsed by vets to be great for your pet on the inside and out.
-Available in our online store now at just £8.99 for a 2.5kg bag.
+Skinners Life Puppy Chicken is a complete food for puppies and has been carefully formulated to support the immune system and offer essential vitamins, minerals, and nutritious ingredients to give them an excellent start in their exciting life.
+Skinners Life puppy food is suitable for weaning and is endorsed by vets to be great for your pet on the inside and out.

-James Wellbeloved have a complete balanced dog food, which is naturally healthy and is hypo-allergenic to cater for any sensitive puppies.
-All of James Wellbeloved’s dog food is free from soya, wheat, dairy, eggs and filler to ensure your dog gets nothing but goodness in their meals.
-This turkey and rice mix contains calcium and phosphorus to help support bone development and is gentle on your puppies digestive system.
-Our 2kg bag of James Wellbeloved Puppy Food is great value at £9.89.
+James Wellbeloved has completely balanced dog food, which is naturally healthy and is hypo-allergenic to cater to any sensitive puppies.
+All of James Wellbeloved’s dog food is free from soya, wheat, dairy, eggs, and filler to ensure your dog gets nothing but goodness in their meals.
+This turkey and rice mix contains calcium and phosphorus to help support bone development and is gentle on your puppy’s digestive system.

 We hope that this guide will help you choose the best dog food for puppies and allow you to get the best nutrition for your pup.
 You can find our full range of puppy food here and you can always contact us if you need any help or advice on finding the right food.